scivision/Cpp23-examples/README.md

 ## Modules

-In my experience, C++20 modules aren't working yet with CMake 3.15 and GCC 9, Clang 8 or Intel 19.0.
+C++20 modules require the latest C++ compilers:

+* GCC 10 (has to have been compiled with Modules support--probably have to compile GCC yourself)
+* Clang 8

-### Manual way
+### Clang

+This works with Clang 8.

 [Clang](https://stackoverflow.com/a/49322001):

 With Clang 9, the `-fmodules-ts` is not used.
 Clang 8 does need `-fmodules-ts`.

-This works with Clang 8 on Linux and Windows at least

 ```sh
 # creates math.pcm